Did you know there is a Boeing 737 flight simulator in Dublin’s Terminal 2 departures?

 While getting ready to board a recent Aer Lingus flight to London Heathrow when I saw the signs in the departures area.
 I love aircraft and I just had to try it.
 It is not my first time doing this, as I tried the Flight Experience Boeing 737 flight simulator (800 series) in Singapore in 2011.
 On that occasion I enjoyed a simulated flight from Hong Kong International to the now closed Kai Tak, one of the worlds trickiest airports to fly into.

-The Dublin simulator is called uPilot and starts at 15 minutes for €45.
+The Dublin flight simulator is called uPilot and starts at 15 minutes for €45.
 Some might call it steep but for what you get it is well worth the money.
 There was a small pre-flight briefing but since I knew a lot of the controls and procedures before I knew it I was taxing along runway 28 at Dublin Airport.
 The simulated flight took a left turn over Wicklow, out over the Irish sea with a few slight left course adjustments we were heading for the Isle of Man.
 It was at that point I started a further left turn and descent to intercept with the localiser.
 Thankfully for everyone on board my simulated flight, the landing was safely made for a smooth touchdown at Dublin Airport.

-The simulator could easily distract you from your flight so make sure you have plenty of time before your gate closes – in matter how realistic the flight sim, it won’t get you to your destination.
+The flight simulator could easily distract you from your flight so make sure you have plenty of time before your gate closes – in matter how realistic the flight sim, it won’t get you to your destination.